 In his construction law practice, Sahil works in all sectors that involve construction projects, including commercial construction, real estate development, infrastructure and civil works, power and energy (nuclear, hydro-electric and power generating stations), and transit/transportation (P3).
 Sahil acts for owners, sureties, developers, engineers, contractors and subcontractors at various stages of project development and execution.
 He is a firm believer in proactive project management to avoid disputes or to protect his clients' positions should that not be possible, but is a seasoned fighter and formidable opponent where necessary.
 He is as comfortable managing large trials on highly technical disputes in litigation and arbitration as he is in conducting mediations, adjudications and other forms of alternative dispute resolution, whatever the jurisdiction or location of the project.

 Sahil's municipal litigation practice leads him to appear before municipal boards and councils, and a variety of administrative tribunals and courts, including the Local Planning Appeal Tribunal, with a focus on municipal planning and expropriation matters.
 For private sector clients, Sahil acts for property owners, tenants and business owners with respect to planning, zoning and expropriation matters involving land development and public project/land acquisitions.

 Sahil has a proven record of effective advocacy as counsel before courts in Ontario, Newfoundland and Labrador, Saskatchewan, British Columbia and a number of administrative tribunals.
 Sahil is a regular speaker on construction and expropriation/municipal law, legal remedies, expert witnesses and legal professionalism.
-Sahil’s legal commentary has been published by The Advocates’ Quarterly, Lexology and Mondaq.
+Sahil's legal commentary has been published by The Advocates' Quarterly, Daily Commercial News, Lexology and Mondaq.